keift/blog/linux/install-dnscrypt-proxy.md

 icon: notebook
 ---

-## Set up DNSCrypt Proxy
+## DNSCrypt with Systemd-Resolved

-Set up and use DNSCrypt Proxy.
+Using DNSCrypt with Systemd-Resolved.

 ```shell
 # Install Systemd-Resolved